joelcarlton/SimpleSSH/README.md

 The script will need execute permissions.
 They can be added with `chmod u+x simplessh.sh` or `chmod 740 simplessh.sh`.

 If the script is in the system path it can be executed with the following `$ simplessh`.
 If running from a directery, run with `$ ./simplessh.sh`.

+## Platforms

+SimpleSSH has only been tested on Mac OS X

+## License

+GNU GENERAL PUBLIC LICENSE Version 2, June 1991